vdwees/vdwees.github.io/content/post/vw-dune-buggy.md

 </figure>

-As I was still in high school, at some point my dad contracted some people to help out with the rest of the build, in particular the frame.
+As I was still in high school, at some point my dad contracted some people to help out with the rest of the build, especially the frame.
 I continued to help out at the shop when I could.
-In the end, the dune buggy ended up looking pretty cool.
+Check out the photos below!

+## Album

 <figure>
   {{< youtube id="12lF6r7RXOM" title="Video of the dune buggy driving around." >}}
-  <figcaption><p>At the time I even made a short video and posted it on youtube,
+  <figcaption><p>At some point I even made a short video and posted it on youtube,
 although the resolution is pretty poor by today's standards.</p></figcaption>
 </figure>